john-b-edwards/johnedwards/content/blog/aoc_2024_week_four.md

 Our task for part one was to first uncover what the output of these values produces, by converting the outcomes of `zXX` from binary to base-10 (where `z00` reflects the `2^0`th place in the binary representation of the figure, `z01` represents the `2^1`th place, and so on).

 For this, I wrote a function to simply parse the input and store these values in a dictionary.
-In the event that an operation referenced an intermediate value that wasn't defined already defined, I recursively searched for the line that defined it and executed that line.
+In the event that an operation referenced an intermediate value that wasn't already defined, I recursively searched for the line that defined it and executed it.
 From there, I parsed the output of all of the z-values into a base-10 number.

 ``` julia
 input_1 = [x for x in input if length(x) == 2]